• Europe

 As both banks keep a record of money deposited into the account, this leads to two mirroring sets of ledger known as the Nostro and Vostro accounts.
 Nostro refers to the account used by the bank to hold money, whereas Vostro refers to the name of the account used by the bank opening it in their books.

 When both banks have a commercial relationship with Nostro and Vostro accounts, the SWIFT transfers are direct and immediate.
 When banks do not have this type of relationship, the SWIFT network has to determine the best means to pass the message on.
-In this case, a third-party is required, also known as an intermediary bank.
+In this case, a third party is required; also known as an intermediary bank

-You have to find a middle-man to handle the transaction.
+You have to find a middleman to handle the transaction.
 Once a correspondent bank that has a commercial relationship between the two financial institutions is found, the SWIFT transaction can proceed.
 In this case, additional fees will be incurred from the third-party services.
-The more intermediary banks involved in the transaction, the more it will cost you to send.
-It will also take longer to send the payment, at a much higher risk, as there are more parties involved.

 Who Uses SWIFT Payments?